PePires58/EscolaDeSoftware_Blog_BlogPost_Table/README.md

 This template includes configurations for a provisioned table format

-What are **NOT** include:

-- Pipeline for AWS, this is only a backup repository
-- Integration with AWS CodeCommit
+The deploy is with github workflows using AWS SAM and CloudFormation